-These three neighborhoods show you a totally different side of the Thai capital…
+These three neighborhoods show you a totally different side of the Thai capital.

 Bangkok’s food scene is best explored through its sidewalk stalls and roadside restaurants.
-These five are local favorites.
+These five are local favorites:

-Yaowarat Road, Pom Prap Sattru Phai District, Bangkok 10100, Thailand
+25 Mangkon Road, Pom Prap, Pom Prap Sattru Phai, Bangkok 10100, Thailand

 1217-9 New Road, Bangkok 10500, Thailand

-137/1-2 Soi Polo, Th Withayu, Lumphini, Bangkok
+137/1-2 Soi Polo, Th Withayu, Lumphini, Bangkok 10330, Thailand

 431-433 Thanon Tanao, San Chao Pho Sua, Phra Nakhon, Bangkok 10200, Thailand

-What does a perfect night out in Bangkok look like?
+Q: What does a perfect night out in Bangkok look like?

-What’s Bangkok’s most underrated nightlife district?
+Q: What is Bangkok’s most underrated nightlife district?

-Quiet Suan Phlu and its surrounding streets are packed with quaint little bars and restaurants.
-It was put on the map by Smalls—a funky low-key hangout where you can brush shoulders with the city’s top chefs and the occasional Hollywood celebrity passing through town—but recent months have seen a slew of new spots pop up: Cactus (mid-century modern rooftop hangout), Cagette (French deli) and Saawaan (Thai fine dining) are all worth the trip.
-You can drink one cocktail in Bangkok.
+A: Quiet Suan Phlu and its surrounding streets are packed with quaint little bars and restaurants.
+It was put on the map by Smalls—a funky, low-key hangout where you can brush shoulders with the city’s top chefs and the occasional Hollywood celebrity passing through town—but recent months have seen a slew of new spots pop up: Cactus (mid-century modern rooftop hangout), Cagette (French deli) and Saawaan (Thai fine dining) are all worth the trip.

+Q: You can drink one cocktail in Bangkok.
 Where do you go and what do you order?

-Discover these (and other) hidden gems when you book your stay at Waldorf Astoria Bangkok
+Discover these and other hidden gems when you book your stay at Waldorf Astoria Bangkok.